-Researchers and students from both universities work together in a collaborative culture that encourages innovative thinking and high-quality outcomes.
-The Centre focuses on academic research, consultancy and training, involving such disciplines as environmental science, civil engineering, architecture, urban planning and design.
+The Centre focuses on research, consultancy, education and training, involving such disciplines as environmental science, water and waste management, civil engineering, architecture, urban planning and design.

 Our cooperative activities include:

 - Research and teaching exchanges between faculty staff and postgraduate students

 - Joint supervision of PhD students encouraging exchange and engagement

 - Collaborative research, publications and symposia organised with key partners

 Contact us if you would like to get involved.

 - UniSA Cancer Research Institute